orbeon/orbeon-forms-doc/form-runner/feature/exporting-form-definitions-and-form-data.md

-# Exporting form definitions and form data
+# Form definitions and form data batch export

 ## Availability

 [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

+## Context

-Form definitions and form data can be exported as a zip file.
-This can be done in two ways.
+Form definitions and form data can be exported in a batch, that is, multiple form definitions and their data can be exported at once.
+The result is a [zip file](https://en.wikipedia.org/wiki/ZIP_(file_format)).

+## How to access the feature

+The feature is available on the Form Runner [Forms Admin page](forms-admin-page.md).
+There, an "Export" button is available at the top of the page.

+[//]: # (TODO)
+[//]: # (![Export button]&#40;../images/export-button.png&#41;)

+## Export modes

+Exporting can be done in two different modes.
 You can either export the forms that were explicitly selected:

 ![Export selected forms](../images/export-selected-forms.png)